GET THE KUDOS YOUR STATE DESERVES

 - Projects previously named as an Award Recipient may not be resubmitted

-- Nominations must be submitted online
+- Entry must be submitted online

 Review & Judging Process

-- Nominations are judged by a volunteer panel of NASCIO state and corporate members (NASCIO makes every effort to avoid potential conflicts of interest; judges do not score projects from their own state or in which their company played a role)
+- Entries are judged by a volunteer panel of NASCIO state and corporate members (NASCIO makes every effort to avoid potential conflicts of interest; judges do not score projects from their own state or in which their company played a role)

 - Judges will use the Project Narrative (Idea, Implementation and Impact) as the basis of their scores

 - AWARD TIP Creativity is encouraged to help tell the story of the project – visuals aids, such as photos, graphs and flowcharts may be included to support the written narrative as long as the nomination remains within the 7-page limit

 - AWARD TIP While the content of the entry is what matters most, your title does set the tone; put on your creative hat and find a title that strikes a balance of catchy and descriptive